 It may not be your priority, but it is a good addition to consider, especially now that most companies gear towards environment-friendly developments.

-Design, cost analysis, bidding, project kickoff, project preparation, inventory tracking, collection and acquisition of equipment, project implementation, commissioning, and record tracking can be expressed in all these phases and their interconnectedness by ERP software development.
+Design, cost analysis, bidding, project kickoff, project preparation, inventory tracking, collection and acquisition of equipment, project implementation, commissioning, Document management record tracking can be expressed in all these phases and their interconnections by ERP software development.

 From here, all departments, even accounting, and human resources benefit from it as they could keep track of budget allocations and employee timekeeping.